magfest/infrastructure/magfest_state/salt/cloud/README.md

 sudo salt-cloud -P -m /etc/salt/cloud.maps.d/reggie-prod-stock-2019.map
 ```

+This will tell you that the VMs don't exist yet:

+> No minions matched the target.
+No command was sent, no jid was assigned.
+The following virtual machines are set to be created: (YOUR MACHINE NAMES GO HERE)

+You will be asked if you want to create the machine(s) you specified - you should say yes.

 This will take awhile to complete.
 Once the server has been created, it will
 check-in to the Salt Master to complete it's configuration.
 This process
 happens in the background, so there's no real way to tell what is happening,